Rural and Remote clinical placements - considerations for confidentiality and boundaries

 It is possible that you/your student may develop out of work connection to clients (e.g. seeing people at the supermarket, sporting teams, and social occasions like the races).
 Again, it is important that the students are aware of how to manage that situation with clients and staff.
 Professional standards and image need to be maintained and this should be discussed at the start of placement with the student.

 A rural or remote placement usually includes the additional dimension of social interface.
-It is quite common for Clinical Educators and their students to meet at functions outside of the workplace.
+It is quite common for student supervisors and their students to meet at functions outside of the workplace.
 It is important to be clear about your boundaries and maintain them.

 In this video, Sarah Jackson, Physiotherapist, Clinical Educator and North West Community Rehab Project Manager at the Mount Isa Centre for Rural and Remote Health (MICRRH) has some suggestions on how to maintain a work-life balance when hosting students on placement in a rural and remote setting.